wudsn/wudsn-ide-tools/PAS/MP/README.md

 ### [BLIBS](http://bocianu.atari.pl/blog/blibs)

-Set of custom libraries for MadPascal.
+Set of custom libraries for Mad-Pascal.

 The latest documentation is always on [GitLab]( https://bocianu.gitlab.io/blibs/)